aridjayarecipes/cutesrecipes.web.app/content/post/1713-easiest-way-to-make-quick-creamy-carrot-soup.md

 - "In large soup pot over medium heat, add oil, carrots, onion, celery, and seasonings.
 Cook for 20 minutes, stirring occasionally."
 - "Stir in broth and zest.
 Bring to a boil.
 Reduce to low.
 Cover and simmer for 30 minutes until carrots are tender."
 - "Blend with an immersion blender until smooth.
 Stir in orange juice.
 Remove from heat.
 Stir in cream."
-- "Taste for seasoning and add more salt &amp; pepper, to taste, if desired."
+- "Taste for seasoning and add more salt & pepper, to taste, if desired."
 - "Serve hot, topped with croutons."
 categories:
 - Recipe